Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Dunking for divinity: witness the waters of Jesus' baptism—come for the history, stay for the free baptisms!

 One of the pivotal moments in the history of Christianity is the baptism of Jesus—and you can visit this very spot... kind of.
-He was baptized by John the Baptist on the bank of Jordan River, but the exact spot where this momentous event occurred is shrouded in a veil of uncertainty.
+He was baptized by John the Baptist on the bank of the Jordan River, but the exact spot where this momentous event occurred is shrouded in a veil of uncertainty.
 However, it's generally believed to have taken place near a site on the eastern bank of the Jordan River, close to today's Jordan—I mean the country, not to be confused with the Jordans on your feet.

 This is not a regular pilgrimage site like the others I mentioned earlier.
 Visitors don’t often come here just because they want to see the place.
 They want to experience it with their own bodies!
 And it’s all for a price tag of zero, so you'll witness a sea of adults clad in white gowns as they plunge into the (maybe) holy waters.
 It's like a heavenly version of synchronized swimming.